ISAITB/docs-services/source/common/index.rst

 Retrieving test session metadata
 --------------------------------

-Calls made by the test bed to test services take place in the context of test sessions.
-In all service calls the test bed includes metadata on the relevant test session as **SOAP header elements**, making it available to the service in case this is needed.
+Calls made by the Test Bed to test services take place in the context of test sessions.
+In all service calls the Test Bed includes metadata on the relevant test session as **SOAP header elements**, making it available to the service in case this is needed.
 Information on the test session is included in the SOAP header to avoid overburdening the operations' inputs, given that test session information is typically not needed in most scenarios.

 All metadata elements included in the SOAP header are simple text values and use the namespace ``http://www.gitb.com``.
 The included elements are as follows:

-* ``TestSessionIdentifier``: The session identifier as defined within the test bed.
+* ``TestSessionIdentifier``: The session identifier as defined within the Test Bed.
 For :ref:`messaging<messaging>` and :ref:`processing<processing>` services, this will likely differ from the session identifier included as input in operations given that the value of this is generated by the service itself.
 * ``TestCaseIdentifier``: The identifier of the test case that relates to the test session that can serve to